In this article, you’ll learn and discover addiction therapies to help you boost your mental health.

 Cognitive-behavioral therapy is another very popular therapeutic technique used in helping patients to overcome addiction.
 Unlike individual and group therapy, CBT focuses on the psychological principles of behaviorism.
 This type of therapy focuses on identifying, analyzing and changing the distortions in thinking and the underlying beliefs that lead the patient to toxic or addictive behaviors.

-Since addiction is a pattern of behavior which leads the patient to negative actions, a therapist will conduct the cognitive behavioral therapy in order to help them learn how to change their negative thinking patterns.
+Since addiction is a pattern of behavior which leads the patient to negative actions, a therapist will conduct cognitive behavioral therapy in order to help them learn how to change their negative thinking patterns.

-This is a therapeutic technique that fosters empathy to help addicts make positive changes in their lives and eliminate the negative behaviors.
+This is a therapeutic technique that fosters empathy to help addicts make positive changes in their lives and eliminate negative behaviors.
 Motivational interviewing is a type of individual therapy that only takes place between the therapist and the patient.
 It relies on three key concepts including collaboration, drawing out ideas, and autonomy.

 Using empathy, the therapist creates an internal desire for change from the patient.
 It helps the patient eliminate incertitude and confusion and find the motivation to make positive life choices towards achieving their goals.